Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/autonomous/identify.typ

   witnessed: "Ishika",
 )

+#nb_admonition(type: "note")[
+  The meetings scheduled after 2024/01/06 until today were cancelled due to inclement weather.
+]

 #nb_todo(
-  date: datetime(year: 2023, month: 7, day: 15),
+  date: datetime(year: 2023, month: 7, day: 25),
-  monthly-schedule: "On",
+  monthly-schedule: "Behind",
-  yearly-schedule: "On",
+  yearly-schedule: "Behind",
   (
-    (true, "Identify the design constraints and goals for the drivetrain.
-(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in drivetrain design (Everyone)"), )
+    (true, "Identify the design aspects, goals, and constraints for the auton.
+(Everyone)"), (true, "Brainstorm possible auton implementations.
+(Everyone)"),
+    (true, "Select the best auton implementation using a decision matrix.
+(Everyone)"), )
 )

 #grid(
   columns: 2,

   [
-    With the signature event coming up (2024/02/03), we wanted to dedicate a design cycle towards autonomous movement this time to get the best autonomous possible.
+    With the Gateway to the West signature event coming up (2024/02/03), we wanted to dedicate a design cycle towards autonomous movement this time to get the best autonomous possible.
 We want to give our best possible performance at our first signature event, and that necessitates quality performance auton routines.

-    There are multiple methods of programming an autonomous, ranging from DIY implementations to libraries made by other teams.
-Before brainstorming implementations we could use, we first identified the aspects that would go into autonomous programming.
+    Before brainstorming autonomous implementations we could use, we first identified the aspects that would go into autonomous programming.
   ],
-  box(height: 25%)[#image("/assets/identify/identify-drivetrain.excalidraw.svg")]
+  [
+    #image("/assets/identify/X'ed Out Controller.svg", height: 3em)
+    #v(-1em)
+    #image("/assets/identify/identify-drivetrain.excalidraw.svg", height: 11em)
+  ]
 )

 #tablex(